xu9449/VR_VisualClassroom/README.md

 [install instruction](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 ### 1.3 Follow the step-by-step instructions to build and run a sample.
 [MRE SDK Sample repository](https://github.com/Microsoft/mixed-reality-extension-sdk-samples)
+1.3.1 How to Build and Run the Hello World sample 1.3.2 Hosting in the Cloud

 # VR 360 Videos/Photos